 Amalia, the quaint Italian situated just off Duke Street on Campbell Square recently won the award for ‘Best Pizza in England’ so it’s definitely one to try (if you can get in).

 If you’re feeling brave, and very hungry, take the 5lb Calzone Challenge, if you can polish off the almighty calzone which is filled with veggies, meat, tomato and a whole load of cheese, you’ll get it for free!

-The movie themed bar & pizzeria is the perfect city centre stop off to enjoy some good music, a few drinks and some delicious pizza.
+The vintage Hollywood bar experience is the perfect city centre stop off to enjoy some good music, a few drinks and some delicious pizza.

 A finalist for Best Pizza in England, Crust is a fabulous independent eatery on Bold Street, in the heart of all the action.

 The dedicated Italian restaurant has a fresh take on the classics offering a selection of crust choices including Black Dough, Five Grain and the Crust Original which is slow risen sourdough (48 hrs) and baked in the wood-fired Marana Farni oven.